andrew/ultimate-awesome/README.md

 - [awesome-veganism](https://github.com/sdassow/awesome-veganism) - Curated list of awesome resources, pointers, and tips related to veganism.
 - [awesome-ai-frontend](https://github.com/thestriver/awesome-ai-frontend) - 🌟 A curated list of AI resources (APIs and SDKs, Code samples, Community projects, Learning Materials) for front-end developers who want to build AI-powered apps.
 - [awesome-gamejam](https://github.com/wujood/awesome-gamejam) - This is a curated list that contains helpful links and resources for game jams and game development.
+- [awesome-fp-ts](https://github.com/albohlabs/awesome-fp-ts) - A curated list of amazingly awesome fp-ts resources .
 - [GPA-LM](https://github.com/BAAI-Agents/GPA-LM) - This repo is a live list of papers on game playing and large multimodality model - "A Survey on Game Playing Agents and Large Models: Methods, Applications, and Challenges".
 - [awesome-ai-cardiology](https://github.com/cbailes/awesome-ai-cardiology) - Awesome resources for artificial intelligence in cardiology.
 - [awesome-hpc](https://github.com/dstdev/awesome-hpc) - A collection of Awesome HPC software and tools.
-- [awesome-key-information-extraction](https://github.com/entropy2333/awesome-key-information-extraction) - A curated list of papers about key information extraction.
 - [awesome-go-tools](https://github.com/gobuild/awesome-go-tools) - A list of awesome Go tools.
 Not like awesome-go here only maintains golang awesome tools.
 - [awesome-ui](https://github.com/ioncodes/awesome-ui) - A curated list of awesome UI libraries, frameworks & guidelines.
 - [awesome-tlaplus](https://github.com/kaelzhang81/awesome-tlaplus) - A curated list of TLA+ resources.